Judaic Studies Program

 Alternatively, students may take 6 credit hours of JDST courses, plus 3 credit hours from one course on the following list:

 |The Origins of the Arab-Israeli Conflict, 1900-1948|

 |Introduction to Middle East Politics|

-Students who place out of the 100-level HBRW courses must take an additional course from B as specified above.
+Students who place out of the 100-level HBRW courses must take an additional course from B above.
+(3)

 JDST 218.
 Jews in Early Modern Europe.
 3 Units.